Greeters & Moderators Prep Page

 A: You must have registered for the conference on Eventbrite to be given an account.
 If you registered but don’t have an account yet, please email email@example.com to check the account status.

 Q: Will we be using in-world voice for the presentations?

-A: NO. In-world voice will be completely disabled.
+A: NO. In-world voice will be completely disabled on all presentation regions.
 All audio for the presentations will be streamed from Skype into the parcel media settings in-world.